|GSC submission deadline|

-TEI2021 will host a Graduate Student Consortium aimed at junior researchers currently in postbaccalaureate degree programs (i.e. doctoral programs in research fields, and master’s programs in the arts) in an area relevant for the Tangible, Embedded and Embodied Interaction community.
-Traditionally the TEI GSC is focused on meeting other TEI graduate students as well as more experienced TEI researchers to share experiences and sharpen the research.
+TEI2022 will host a Graduate Student Consortium aimed at junior researchers currently in postgraduate degree programs (i.e. doctoral programs in research fields, and master’s programs in the arts) in an area relevant for the Tangible, Embedded and Embodied Interaction community.
+Traditionally the TEI GSC is focused on meeting other TEI graduate students as well as more experienced TEI researchers to exchange perspectives, share experiences and sharpen the research.
 The theme for TEI 22 is: “Making.
 Things.
 Think.”
 The conference will examine the design of autonomous things and the impact these technologies will have on our daily life in the future.
 While submissions on all topics related to TEI are welcome at the GSC, we particularly encourage submissions that address aspects of this theme.

-This year’s edition will be a fully online event.
-The main event is a one-day session on Sunday, February 14th, 2021, during which TEI graduate students present their work to, and discuss their work with each other and a panel of experienced TEI researchers.
-During this Sunday program the key purpose is to have an informal and interactive discussion about each candidates’ ongoing research, with the intention to help students sharpen its focus.
+This year’s edition will be a virtual or hybrid event (TBD).
+The main GSC event is a one-day session on Sunday, February 13th, 2022, during which TEI graduate students present their work to, and discuss their work with each other and a panel of experienced TEI researchers.
+During the Sunday program the key purpose is to have an informal and interactive discussion about each candidates’ ongoing research, with the intention to help students sharpen its focus.

 Each applicant should provide a short written paper describing their ongoing research.